vdev shmem

 Description:

 ARM and x86.
-The shmem vdev allows you to share memory between guests.
+The shmem vdev allows you to share memory between different guests or between guests and the host.
 Normally this device appears as a PCI device, but if the loc and intr options are specified, the guest running in the associated VM will see this device as a memory-mapped I/O (MMIO) device at the specified location.

 Memoryin the